ligi/Setec-Astronomy/README.md

 How does it work
 ================

-The APP is watching the System-Log for indications that an app is started or brought to background.
-You can configure Actions on these events like killing the app or playing a sound.
+The APP is watching the System-Log for indications that an app is started or brought to foreground.
+You can configure Actions on these events like killing the app and/or playing a sound.

 Known Issues
 ============